 Fill any pattern gaps: Finally, scan your progress to identify patterns you haven’t practiced yet.
 Give these final few patterns focused attention, so you’ll be ready for even the less common or advanced scenarios.

-As you work through each pattern, remember the rubric I introduced earlier: for every pattern, aim to solve one easy, two medium, and one hard problem.
-This approach not only helps you build breadth, but also gives you the depth and confidence you need to handle whatever Microsoft asks.
+As you work through each pattern, remember the rubric and scoring method I introduced earlier in the series: for every pattern, aim to solve one easy coding problem for 1 point, two medium coding problems for 8 points total (4 each), and one hard coding problem for 6 points.
+This makes a total of 15 points per pattern.
+Across all 28 core patterns, that adds up to an ideal target of 420 points.
+The closer you are to this score, the more prepared you are for the Microsoft coding interview.
+This approach not only helps you build breadth but also gives you the depth and confidence you need to handle whatever Microsoft asks.

 This strategy will ensure your prep is focused, comprehensive, and ready for the basics and the unexpected.